 Skiing and Snowboarding Alternatives

 - Mountain Coaster: The Appalachian Express Mountain Coaster at Camelback is 4,500 feet of steel track, scenery, and thrills.
-Tickets are recommended in advance and can be purchased online for $10 a ride (drivers and passengers).
+Tickets are recommended in advance and can be purchased online.

 - Indoor Waterpark: Aquatopia has been voted the best indoor waterpark in the United States.
 It has 84-degree water all year round, 13 water slides, cabanas, and a swim-up bar.
 You’ll feel miles away from the mountain though you’re right there.

 - For those tiring of the thrills, you’ll also find arcade games, miniature golf, laser tag, paint-your-own-pottery, a ropes course, and a spa at the Camelback Lodge.